reportportal/agent-js-playwright/README.md

 | includeTestSteps                            | (optional) *Default: false.* Allows you to see the test steps at the log level.                                                                                                                                                                                                                                                                                                                                        |
 | includePlaywrightProjectNameToCodeReference | (optional) *Default: false.* Includes Playwright project name to code reference.
 See [`testCaseId and codeRef calculation`](#setTestCaseId).
 It may be useful when you want to see the different history for the same test cases within different playwright projects.                                                                                                                                                 |                                                                                                                                                                             |

-The following options can be overrided using ENVIRONMENT variables:
+The following options can be overridden using ENVIRONMENT variables:

 | Parameter | ENV variable |
 |-----------|--------------|